TritonDataCenter/manta-nfs/README.md

 here is some additional information.

   * The `manta` section must be used to specify the required access information for Manta if the environment variables are not set.
+The configuration information takes precedence over the environment variables if both are set.

   * The `database` section can be used to configure where the server will cache local copies of the Manta objects.
 The location, size of the cache and the